Advising Specialist, Academic Advisement Center

 • Perform other duties as assigned.

-Reports to: Interim Director, Advising & Career Resource Center
+Reports to: Director, Advising and Career Exploration Centers

 Required: A Bachelor’s degree in a relevant field with two (2) years of related work experience in academic advisement, student affairs, student services, counseling, mentoring and/or a related area is required.